openmv/openmv-projects/donkey-car/README.md

 ---------------- | --------- | ---------- | ---------
 OpenMV Cam WiFi Shield<br />![OpenMV Cam WiFi Shield](images/parts/wifi.jpg "OpenMV Cam WiFi Shield") | https://openmv.io/products/wifi-shield | 1 | $35.00

-*Note, as of 8/15/2017 wireless programming has not yet been implemented for the OpenMV Cam but it is comming soon.*
+*Note, as of 8/15/2017 wireless programming has not yet been implemented for the OpenMV Cam but it is coming soon.*

 **Sub-Total $35.00**

 ## Assembly

-Once you've purchased and recieved all the parts you want for your DIY Robocar above you can now build it.
+Once you've purchased and received all the parts you want for your DIY Robocar above you can now build it.

 ![Parts](images/build/step(1)small.jpg "Parts")